 Pemmican Balls – Mountain men recipe

 This is the classic survival ration recipe, a paste of powdered jerky mixed with dried berries, nuts, and melted suet rolled up into balls.

 To make pemmican balls, you must first obtain jerky and locate a source of fat for the suet.
 Beef or pork fat can be used, as other animals often do not have enough fat to use with their meat.

 The meat source used should be the best cuts available, stripped to be about one inch by 1/4 inch, and as long as possible.
 Keep in mind that jerky strips should be very hard and more brittle than needed for regular jerky.
 Strips are then pounded (using a meat hammer or whatever works for you) to powder the meat fibers.

 The fat (or suet) used for pemmican is melted slowly without overheating in a large kettle.
 Then the kettle is taken from the heat source and allowed to cool.
 Then the fat is examined, and only the hardest, purest fat is put aside for use in the pemmican.
 The very soft fat can be used to make soap.

 Everything is then ready to make pemmican.
 You will need to make fist-sized balls composed of 50% powdered meat (with a touch of salt added), and 50% suet with a small amount of dry, powdered berries and/or nuts.
 The components are then thoroughly mixed (the suet can be softened with heat) and formed into fist-sized balls.

 The pemmican balls must then be preserved and protected against moisture.

-- Wrap the pemmican balls in waxed paper and dip them in wax.
+- Wrap the meat balls in waxed paper and dip them in wax.

 - Wrap the pemmican balls in cheesecloth, and dip them in suet.
 This is the “classical” method used by mountain men.